The Prowler (1981 film): Critical response

 The Encyclopedia of Horror notes that like My Bloody Valentine the film moves away from the genre's usual Midwestern setting, but that it does little with the new location, nor with its potentially interesting returning G.I. motif.
 Like Valentine, the film is judged as being certainly polished, atmospheric, and suspenseful, though hardly original.
 Leonard Maltin gave the film a negative 1 ^{1/2} out of a possible 4 stars, criticizing the film's plot calling it "illogical".
 The Time Out film guide noted the film as "cravenly conformist in every department".

 AllMovie called it a "run-of-the-mill entry in the early '80s slasher film cycle" that "benefits from an unexpected amount of technical gloss, but has little else to offer".
+IGN, in their published review of the film in 2004, noted: "While not a great film by any stretch of the imagination, The Prowler just enough things right to earn a recommendation...
+If you're a fan of early slasher cinema, this one's worth a look—primarily for its stalk sequences (which are relatively well-executed, particularly the one in a swimming pool) and for the FX work of Tom Savini."

-In a retrospective, Dave Wilson of Dread Central noted the film's violent special effects and "sombre atmosphere" as strengths, though conceded that the film's characterization was bland.
+In a 2016 retrospective, Dave Wilson of Dread Central noted the film's violent special effects and "sombre atmosphere" as strengths, though conceded that the film's characterization was bland.

+Metacritic, which uses a weighted average, assigned the film a score of 45 out of 100, based on 5 critics, indicating "mixed or average" reviews.

 Legacy

 In the years since its release, The Prowler has developed a cult following and been cited as a classic of the slasher sub-genre from its "golden age" in the early 1980s.
+Describing the film for a revival screening, the Coolidge Corner Theatre dubbed the film "one of the cruelest 'body-count' movies of the 1980s."

 In 2017, Complex magazine named it the 24th-best slasher film of all time.
 The following year, Paste included it in their list of "The 50 Best Slasher Movies of All Time", while the film's killer was ranked the 11th-greatest slasher villain of all time by LA Weekly.